fuseraft/kiwi/CONTRIBUTING.md

 The process described here has several goals:

-- Maintain Kiwi's quality
+- Maintain Astral's quality
 - Fix problems that are important to users
-- Engage the community in working toward the best possible Kiwi
+- Engage the community in working toward the best possible Astral

 Here's how to submit a pull request: